qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

   QIS](./quantum_instruction_sets/Default_QIS.md)), we aim for a simple mechanism for deviating from that default for the purpose of experimenting with new hardware intrinsics and developing backend-specific compiler optimizations.
-These development in turn inform what abstractions are beneficial to expose in the Default QIS, and permit to ultimately incorporate fruitful optimizations into a target specific compilation stage.
+These developments, in turn, inform what abstractions are beneficial to expose in the Default QIS, and ultimately permit incorporating fruitful optimizations into a target specific compilation stage.

 - Define (and follow clear) guidance for defining backend-specific instruction